Katello/katello/src/README.md

 -   to see YARD documentation start Katello server and click on the link in the UI footer or go directly to {http://path.to.katello/a_prefix/yard/docs/katello/frames}

+    -   if it fails run `bundle exec yard doc --no-cache` first

 -   see {file:doc/YARDDocumentation.md}